andrewjahn/AndysBrainBook/docs/ASL/04_fASL_GUI.rst

 Spatial Transformations
 ^^^^^^^^^^^^^^^

 Since we have decided to do Spatial Normalization by checking that box in the Time Series Preprocessing window, we will need to point to the location of the subject's anatomical image, and a template image to normalize the data to.
 Click on ``Coregister to Structural``, and navigate to the subject's ``anatomy`` directory.
-Select ``eht1spgr_124sl.nii``, which is a skull-stripped anatomical dataset.
+Select ``anat_ss.nii``, which is a skull-stripped anatomical dataset.

 Next, click on ``Normalise to Template``.
 Any normalized template can be used; in this example, we will use one of SPM's standard templates.
-Navigate to ``~/spm12/canonical``, and select the image ``avg152_T1.nii``.
+Navigate to the ``ASL_Lab`` directory, and select the image ``avg152_T1.nii``.

 .. figure:: 04_SpatialTransformations.png